Joykiran87/customer_behavior_analysis/README.md

-# customer_behavior_analysis
+# Customer Behavior Analysis

-Data Analytics project showcasing Customer Behavior Analysis using - Python, PostgreSQL and Power BI
+This is a Data Analytics project showcasing Customer Behavior Analysis using Python, PostgreSQL, and Power BI.

-# Employee Data Analytics Project
+---

 ## Overview

-This project focuses on analyzing employee data using Python, SQL, PostgreSQL, and Power BI to uncover meaningful business insights.
-The workflow includes data loading, exploratory data analysis (EDA), data cleaning, feature engineering, SQL-based analysis, dashboard development, and report generation.
+This project focuses on analyzing customer shopping behavior to uncover purchasing patterns, customer demographics, spending habits, and revenue trends.
+The project demonstrates a complete end-to-end Data Analytics workflow, including data cleaning, exploratory data analysis (EDA), feature engineering, database integration, dashboard development, and business reporting.

-The objective is to transform raw employee data into actionable insights that can support data-driven decision-making.
+The objective is to transform raw customer transaction data into actionable business insights that can support customer segmentation, targeted marketing, and revenue optimization strategies.

 ---

 ## Dataset

-The dataset contains employee-related information such as:
+The dataset contains customer-related information such as:

+* Customer Age
+* Gender
+* Income Level
+* Membership Status
+* Purchase Amount
+* Shopping Frequency
-* Employee demographics
+* Product Category
-* Department and region details
-* Salary information
+* Purchase Channel
-* Performance scores
+* Location Information
-* Work mode (Remote/Onsite)
-* Experience and other employee attributes
+* Customer Spending Behavior

-The dataset was initially loaded and processed using Python before being analyzed further in PostgreSQL and Power BI.
+The dataset was initially processed using Python and later loaded into PostgreSQL for advanced querying and Power BI for dashboard creation.

 ---